vk-cs/docs-public/docs/en/tools-for-using-services/terraform/how-to-guides/vnet/vpn/vpn.md

       - [vkcs_networking_router](https://github.com/vk-cs/terraform-provider-vkcs/blob/master/docs/resources/networking_router.md) — a router that connects the private network to external networks.
       - [vkcs_networking_router_interface](https://github.com/vk-cs/terraform-provider-vkcs/blob/master/docs/resources/networking_router_interface.md) — an interface that connects the router to the internal network.

-    - Data source (data source): [vkcs_networking_network](https://github.com/vk-cs/terraform-provider-vkcs/blob/master/docs/data-sources/networking_network.md) — an external network for assigning a public IP address to the router, as well as allocating a Floating IP address to entities in the private network.
+    - Data source (data source): [vkcs_networking_network](https://github.com/vk-cs/terraform-provider-vkcs/blob/master/docs/data-sources/networking_network.md) — an external network for the router to obtain a public IP address, as well as to allocate a Floating IP address to entities in the private network.

     {/tab}